G.A.R. Post: OLIVER MORTON POST #10 SNOHOMISH, WA

 Organized: 9/4 to 12/11/61 Camp Worcester, Monroeville, OH

 Mustered Out: 8/4/65 Edgefield, TN

 A three-year “western theater” regiment, the 3rd was organized from the state “at large.”
-It was first engaged with the enemy at Mundordville, KY in September 1862, driving three times their own numbers from the field.
+It was first engaged with the enemy at Mundordville, Hart Co., KY in September 1862, driving three times their own numbers from the field.
 The following month, near Lexington, a detachment of the regiment was completely surrounded by and forced to yield to Confed.
 Gen. John Morgan’s cavalry.

 At Stone’s River, GA the regiment suffered considerable loss the first day, but the next day repulsed a large Confederate force.
 At Chickamauga the 3rd was forced back to Charleston, TN, but after the battle pursued Wheeler’s cavalry through the state before routing them.
 In Jan. ’64 the regiment reenlisted.
 Returning to Nashville, TN from furlough the unit, in May, routed a Confederate force at Courtland, AL and confronted another at Moulton.

 Moving to Rome, GA, the 3rd joined Union Gen. W.T.
 Sherman’s Atlanta campaign during which it was active at Noonday Creek, Kennesaw Mtn., Peachtree Creek and Lovejoy’s Station (11/16/64).
 Following action at the 1st battle of Franklin, TN (11/30/64), the unit participated in the 3/22 to 4/24-65 Wilson raid through Alabama and Georgia, seeing final action at Selma, AL on 4/2/65.